ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 The flag allows trader to buy in on the stock again but in a very short time window as prices may jump up again.

 Psychology: Market participants are eager to book in profits after the steep rally and sell the stock, which leads to a decline.
-The smart money is still invested in and only retail investors are doing stuff, leading to the volume being lower. he senitment is still positive, and the stock rallies back.
+The smart money is still invested in and only retail investors are doing stuff, leading to the volume being lower.
+The sentiment is still positive, and the stock rallies back.

 ### The Reward to Risk Ratio(RRR)
-This is a generic concept not limited to Dow Thoery.
-However, this finds itself being used throughout finance and trading, be it tehcnical or fundamental analysis.
+This is a generic concept not limited to Dow Theory.
+However, this finds itself being used throughout finance and trading, be it technical or fundamental analysis.

 The calculation is very simple.
-For example, take this short tem trade as follows:
+For example, take this short term trade as follows:
 Entry($E$): 55.75
 Target($T$):57.20
 Stop-loss($S$):53.55